 As part of the Insurance Bureau of Canada’s (IBC) theft deterrent program, engine immobilizers have been standard equipment in vehicles for the last eight years.
 These devices interrupt the electrical service to the starter, ignition, and fuel pump when the key is not close to the vehicle, and have made car theft a more difficult proposition.
-As they are a valuable deterrent to all but the most determined of car thieves, owners may enjoy an insurance discount in Alberta for owning a car with engine immobilization technology onboard.
+As they are a valuable deterrent to all but the most determined of car thieves, owners may enjoy an insurance discount for owning a car with engine immobilization technology onboard.

 History of Immobilizers

 Before 2007, engine immobilizers were not standard equipment on cars sold in Canada.
 Since then the IBC has mandated their use, and they are unobtrusive pieces of equipment that has assisted greatly in making it more difficult for car thieves to succeed.
 Immobilizers are a partnership between a small transponder located within the engine, and a key embedded with radio frequency identification (RFID).
 Either the key, or the fob, contains circuitry that identifies the possessor as the authorized user of the car, allowing for such things as modern, “push button” ignition while your key stays firmly in pocket or purse.

 IBC approved engine immobilizers work by cutting power to the starter, ignition and usually the fuel supply, and are activated when they do not “sense” the radio frequency being sent by the vehicle’s keychain.
 For most cars, installing a system that immobilizes the engine costs between $700 and $1,000, depending upon the sophistication of the equipment chosen.
 If you are looking to protect your vehicle with an immobilization system, ensure it meets the ULC S338 Canadian standard to qualify for an insurance discount.